Best Affordable Places to Live in Minnesota in 2025

 Nestled just shy of Canada and just about smack-dab between the east and west coasts, Minnesota offers its residents a plethora of benefits — and to-dos that range from summertime urban adventures to ice fishing.

-Minnesotans are fortunate to live in a state where even the bustling capital is more affordable than the average U.S. city.
-But there are also plenty of smaller towns to choose from, including lake- and riverside gems — many of which offer even lower costs.
-So let’s dive into the best spots in the North Star State, no matter your needs.
+Minnesota offers both bustling cities and plenty of smaller towns to choose from, including lake- and riverside gems.
+Here, learn about some of the best spots in the North Star State, no matter what your needs.

 Best Places to Live in Minnesota